akhil0496/Hackathons_DL/Dockship Rethink UX Text Recognition Hiring Challenge/README.md

 The "TRAIN" directory contains 165,480 images and the corresponding labels are provided in "TRAIN.csv".
 The "TEST" directory contains 20,685 images for prediction.

-Please refer to the Submission Guidelines for the final format of the submission.